davidcarlisle/latexcgi/docs/index.md

-  If neither `\documentclass` nor a `% !TeX` engine comment appears in the example then a default preamble is constructed (based on the commands seen in the example) and added to the code block via the ACE editor interface.
+  If neither `\documentclass` nor a `% !TeX` engine comment appears in the example then a default preamble is constructed (based on the commands seen in the example) and added to the code block via the p  ACE editor interface.
 This preamble may not be completely correct as needed to run the example but is a good "first guess" and will save typing boiler plate preambles in the online forum editor.
 If the preamble is edited and re-submitted to the texlive.net server,